GoogleCloudPlatform/ruby-docs-samples/cloud-sql/postgres/activerecord/README.md

-# Connecting to Cloud SQL - MySQL
+# Connecting to Cloud SQL - PostgreSQL

 ## Before you begin